restot/opencloud-desktop/audit-gemini.md

 **Recommendation:**

 Implement a proper change enumeration mechanism by comparing server ETags with the local database and reporting changes to the `NSFileProviderChangeObserver`.

+verified by gemini

+verified by grok

+verified by glm

 #### 2. **Propagator Memory Model Change - Potential Memory Leaks**
 **Severity**: HIGH